godyracks/corneliusventures.co.ke/README.md

     npm install
     ```

-4. Set up your MySQL database and update the `config/db.js` file with your database credentials.
+4. Set up your MySQL Workbench database and update the `config/db.js` file with your database credentials.

 5. Create a `.env` file in the server directory and add the following:
     ```env